risingwavelabs/risingwave-docs-legacy/docs/manage/alter-streaming.md

 To alter a sink, you will need to create a new sink and drop the old sink.
 Please check the example from the last section.

-Specifically, if your sink is created based on a materialized view i.e. created with `CREATE SINK ...
-FROM ...` statement, you may optionally specify `without_backfill = true` to skip the existing data.
+If your sink is created based on a materialized view using the CREATE SINK ...
+FROM ... statement, you have the option to specify `without_backfill = true` to exclude existing data.

 ```sql
 CREATE SINK ...
 FROM ...
 WITH (without_backfill = true).